2013 AFC U-22 Championship: Qualified teams

+For the draw, teams were seeded based on their performance in the 2010 AFC U-19 Championship.

 Venues

 Squads

 Only players born on or after 1 January 1991 were eligible to compete in the 2013 AFC U-22 Asian Cup.

 Group stage

 The draw for the tournament was conducted on 24 August 2013 in Muscat.

 If two or more teams are equal on points on completion of the group matches, the following criteria were applied to determine the rankings.